finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     String domain = "domain_example"; // String | The domain of the specified property.
     String scope = "scope_example"; // String | The scope of the specified property.
     String code = "code_example"; // String | The code of the specified property.
 Together with the domain and scope this uniquely              identifies the property.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the property definition.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the property definition.
 Defaults to return              the latest version of the definition if not specified. try {
       PropertyDefinition result = apiInstance.getPropertyDefinition(domain, scope, code, asAt);
       System.out.println(result);